shivammathur/php-builder/README.md

 - This projects builds PHP 8.0 and above (including a nightly build from php master) for [setup-php](https://github.com/shivammathur/php-builder) on `Ubuntu`.
 - To install a build follow the instructions in the [install](#Install) section.
 To download a build refer to the [builds](#Builds) section.
-- If you want to build PHP for any other linux distribution, you may refer to the build scripts in the `.github` directory.
+- If you want to build PHP for any other linux distribution, you may refer to the build scripts in the `scripts` directory and the CI workflows.

 ## SAPI support